Ahazii/MAMRenewARR/ENHANCEMENT_IDEAS.md

 API endpoint that checks GitHub for newer releases and shows a notification banner
 - **Priority:** Medium
 - **Effort:** Medium
-- **Status:** ✅ COMPLETED (checks on startup, caches for 6 hours, shows banner when update available)
+- **Status:** ✅ COMPLETED (checks on startup, configurable interval, shows banner when update available)

 ### 3. Build date/time display
 Show when the Docker image was built alongside version number